kisom/brokenlcd.net/brokenlcd/code/projects.md

-gave some interesting results. it does rudimentary stock analysis, identifies interesting news items, and builds its social network. it uses twitter for data collection and was my first foray into natural language processing and data mining.
+gave some interesting results. it does rudimentary stock analysis, identifies interesting news items, and builds its social network. it uses twitter for data collection and was my first foray into natural language processing and data mining. it is currently being analysed for improvements in the social network analysis engine as well as the trend identifying engine.

 * the [devio.us](http://devio.us) admin scripts that run and maintain the devio.us shell server, which as of early 2011 had over 5,000 users.